Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 ### Next steps

-At this stage, you may either complete the agent installation process by follow the instructions for the [Java application container](installation-javainstall.html) of your choice, or continue on to **Add the Exec Helper package**.
+At this stage, you may either complete the agent installation process by follow the instructions for the [Java application container](installation-javainstall.html) of your choice, or continue on to **Add the Exec Helper** package.

 ### Add the Exec Helper